 Clear communication and consultation with franchisees are key if changes are to be adopted successfully and quickly, Finkelstein continues.
 Soliciting feedback is also important – from a legal standpoint as well as a business standpoint.

 Forming a franchisee advisory council is a great way to gather feedback and speed up rollout, says management consultant Lori Karpman.
 This is a council created and run by franchisees who vote for other franchisees in their region to represent them.
 “Each representative is responsible for the two-way communication between the Council and its constituent franchisees, relaying their questions, comments or concerns.”
-Rather than being the last to know about changes, franchisees can consult on new branding, messaging and services within that council framework, Karpman says.
+Rather than being the last to know about changes, franchisees can consult on new branding, messaging and third party packaging services for the product’s branded boxes, within that council framework.
 That input helps them react more quickly and be more willing to initiate changes as a result.

 Franchisees are also a source of untapped market knowledge, Franchise Advisory Centre founder and director Jason Gehrke says.
 They know better than anyone what it takes to get a message out and have an intimate understanding of what your customers are really like.
 They can also help get new campaigns over the line, continues Gehrke.
 “Marketing managers who engage with franchisees via their system’s franchise advisory council, marketing committees or other similar groups indicated that they had fewer difficulties in receiving acceptance for new campaigns.”